flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command displays all the memory nodes found into the AmigaOS `Exec -> MemList`.
+This command displays all the memory nodes found inside the AmigaOS `Exec -> MemList`.

-It gives quite similar information than `C:ShowConfig`.
+It gives quite similar information to `C:ShowConfig`.

-It should never fails since Exec is always available.
+It should never fail since Exec is always available.

 **INPUT :**